dojot/dojot/storage/time-series/influxdb/retriever/README.md

 docker build -t <username>/influxdb-retriever:<tag> -f  .
 ```

-Then the image tagged a `<username>/influxdb-retriever:<tag>` will be made available.
+Then an image tagged as `<username>/influxdb-retriever:<tag>` will be made available.
 You can send it to
 your DockerHub registry to made it available for non-local dojot installations:

 ```shell